 Respiratory: Increased cough (7%)

-<1% (Limited to important or life-threatening): Anaphylaxis, blood coagulation disorder, cytokine release syndrome, hepatic failure (primarily in patients with hematologic disease), hepatic injury (primarily in patients with hematologic disease), hepatotoxicity (primarily in patients with hematologic disease), increased liver enzymes, infusion related reaction, lymphadenopathy, lymphoproliferative disorder (post-transplant), malignant lymphoma, oxygen saturation decreased, proteinuria, solid tumor
+<1% (Limited to important or life-threatening): Anaphylaxis, blood coagulation disorder, cytokine release syndrome, decreased oxygen saturation, increased liver enzymes, infusion related reaction, lymphadenopathy, lymphoproliferative disorder (post-transplant), malignant lymphoma, proteinuria, solid tumor

 Concerns related to adverse effects:

 • Anaphylaxis: Hypersensitivity and fatal anaphylactic reactions have been reported.
 Stop infusion if anaphylactic reaction occurs; further administration in patients with a history of anaphylaxis to antithymocyte globulin (rabbit) is not recommended.
 Immediate treatment (including epinephrine 1 mg/mL) should be available during infusion for management of hypersensitivity.